 The program strikes a balance between modern computer applications and "hands-on" engineering.

 Bucknell's civil and environmental engineering majors learn about global and societal concerns, ethics and sustainability when making engineering decisions.

-Selected students can participate in the Institute for Leadership in Technology and Management, a joint effort with Bucknell's School of Management.
-The goal of the two-summer institute is to bring engineering and business students together to prepare the next generation of technology managers.
+Selected students can participate in the Institute for Leadership in Technology & Management, a joint effort with Bucknell's School of Management that brings engineering and business students together to prepare the next generation of technology managers.

 All civil and environmental engineering students participate in multiple field trips to major construction sites and other civil engineering works, including a three-day trip during their senior year.